-To create a unique way to enjoy the trail, the Kawartha Trans Canada Trail Association in partnership with the Kawartha Lakes Green Trails Alliance and with financial assistance from the Ontario Ministry of Health Promotion has produced a podcast composed of 12 interpretative sites located at unique places along the east section of the trail.
+To create a unique way to enjoy the trail, the Kawartha Trans Canada Trail Association in partnership with our managing partners and with financial assistance from the Ontario Ministry of Health Promotion has produced a podcast composed of 12 interpretative sites located at unique places along the east section of the trail.
 These sites are marked with a large Ws in the middle of the tread with a smaller painted Ws1, Ws2, etc. opposite this marker along the fence line.
 When stopped at one of these locations you can listen to the corresponding companion podcast for an interpretive cultural or natural experience relating to your location.
 We hope this provides trail users with another way to enjoy the Kawartha Trans Canada trail.

 To experience this unique interpretive trail journey, just follow the simple directions below:

 Download the FREE companion podcasts linked below to your computer by right-clicking on each link and selecting “Save Link As…” or something similar.

 Load the podcasts onto your chosen listening device as you would any other MP3.

 On the trail, when you encounter a Ws, find the painted sign with its number and use your chosen device to listen to the podcast corresponding to your location.

 Continue along the trail to enjoy more interpretive talks and immerse yourself in the local history of the trail!

 |Whistle Stop 5: Trains, Plains & People||4.5 MB|